-Yale's Office of

-Cooperative Research

-plays a huge role in

-guiding faculty and

-student innovations

-from the laboratory

-to the marketplace.

-More than 40 ventures

-commercializing technologies discovered

-in Yale laboratories

-have been launched in

-recent years.
+Cooperative Research Cancer diagnostics plays a huge role in www.miradx.com guiding faculty and M/Z Diagnostics student innovations from the laboratory to the marketplace.
+More than 40 ventures commercializing technologies discovered in Yale laboratories have been launched in recent years.